You have 140,000 competitors…

 Based on these assumptions you can have a starting place for your revenue forecast

 Expenses are a bit easier to project in the first year.
 Here are expenses that you should expect:

 Step 4 – Getting a Loan for a Photography Startup

-In addition to these monthly expenses, you will also have several thousand dollars of startup costs to buy a computer, photo editing software, a camera, and accessories.
+In addition to these monthly expenses, you will also have several thousand dollars of startup costs to buy a computer, photo editing software such as Picsart to quickly edit images, a camera, and accessories.
 You will be able to add these in the “Assets” section of ProjectionHub.
 Once you add those startup costs, you will be able to determine how much of a personal investment you will need to make, or how large of a loan you will need.
 I added the following startup costs/assets:

 - Computer – $3,000

 - Furniture – $500

 - Camera – $3,000